OctopusDeploy/docs/docs/octopus-rest-api/tentacle.exe-command-line/agent.md

 ## Basic example

-This example starts the default tentacle in debug and console mode:
+This example starts the default Tentacle in debug and console mode:

 ```text
 tentacle agent --console